Homeowners Rush to Install Solar Panels Before Trump Cuts Tax Credits

 Profit and prosper with the best of expert advice - straight to your e-mail.

-But on the campaign trail, now-President-elect Donald Trump spoke about overhauling the IRA, including some of its clean energy tax credits.
+But on the campaign trail, President-elect Donald Trump pledged to overhaul the IRA, including some of its clean energy tax credits.
+That has reportedly caused some folks to accelerate plans for home solar installations.

-Here’s what to know amidst the uncertainty and ways your family can potentially save on energy bills.
+Here’s more to know amidst the uncertainty and ways your family can potentially save on energy bills.

 The federal government currently offers tax credits for energy-efficient home improvements under the Inflation Reduction Act (IRA).